swatimirashi2/data-manipulation-with-pandas/README.md

 ---

-1️⃣3️⃣ Merging / Joining DataFrames
+1️⃣3️⃣ Merging / Joining

+Merge

 df1.merge(df2, on='id', how='inner')
 df1.merge(df2, how='left', on='id')